gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    sequence number length and DTLS Record size so that the product is larger than the used receiver window, preferably twice as large.
-Receiver implementations that are offering receiver windows larger than the the product 65536*16384 bytes MUST be capable of handling sequence number wraps through trial decoding with a lower values in the higher bits of the extended sequence number.
+Receiver implementations that are offering receiver windows larger than the product 65536*16384 bytes MUST be capable of handling sequence number wraps through trial decoding with a lower values in the higher bits of the extended sequence number.